 Splash Point, Rhyl is quite a popular fish spot with the local fishing fraternity, it’s another easy accessible fishing mark along this stretch of the North Wales coast.
 It is generally fished on the incoming tide, 2 hours up 2 down.

-Plenty of parking on the main road and a 30 second walk to the fishing Mark.
+There is plenty of parking on the main road and it’s a 30 second walk to the fishing marks, it is pay and display so take change.
 There is plenty of space available for anglers and the parking is cheap enough too.
 There is the added bonus of a few local tackle shops close by, usually with at least one having fresh bait available if needed.

 Similar to other sea fishing marks in the area it can produce well in the right conditions with plenty of Bass and flat fish in the summer months.
 The bass are usually small though some are in the 1-2lb bracket but it can throw up the odd surprise.
 Whiting and Codling can be caught in the winter months with obligatory Dogfish thrown in throughout the year.
-It has been known to produce the old Huss and Thornback Ray.
+It has been known to produce the odd Bull Huss and Thornback Ray at times.

 Splash point is a popular mark with local anglers as it can fish well at times, fishing at night in winter or when the water temp increases around the end of April it starts to fish better.

 The best bait for general fishing in this area is Lugworm which locals swear by, a local angler told me Rag doesn’t work.
 I blanked when I turned up with only Ragworm for general fishing. so he may be on to something.

 Bass, Whiting, Dogfish, Lesser Weaver, Smoothhound, Dabs, Codling